vicky002/AlgoWiki/PHP/php_resources.md

 * [PHP Units of Measure](https://github.com/triplepoint/php-units-of-measure) - A library for converting between units of measure.
 * [PHP Conversion](https://github.com/Crisu83/php-conversion) - Another library for converting between units of measure.
 * [LibPhoneNumber for PHP](https://github.com/giggsey/libphonenumber-for-php) - A PHP implementation of Google's phone number handling library.
+* [Money](https://github.com/sebastianbergmann/money) A Value Object that represents a monetary value (and stores it correctly in database)

 ## Filtering and Validation
 *Libraries for filtering and validating data.*